Leonardo-Boss/suckless-site/tools.suckless.org/sent/index.md

 ->[![Screenshot of sent](sent-bullets-s.png)](sent-bullets.png)<-

-sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files and png images.
+sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files to describe the slides and can include images via [farbfeld](http://git.2f30.org/farbfeld/about/).
 Every paragraph represents a slide in the presentation.
 Especially for presentations using the [Takahashi method](https://en.wikipedia.org/wiki/Takahashi_method) this is very nice and allows you to write down the presentation for a quick lightning talk within a few minutes.